-The deadline for the 2021 prize has passed.
-The deadline for the 2022 prize will be posted in Spring 2023.
-The most recent call for nominations is posted below for your reference.
+Information about 2023 awards will be posted in spring 2024.
+The call for nominations for the 2022 cycle is posted below for your reference.

 The Center for Digital Humanities is pleased to announce that we are accepting nominations for the Digital Humanities Dissertation Prize which recognizes exceptional doctoral work with a digital humanities component by recipients of Princeton PhDs.
 Applicants may self-nominate, as long as they secure a letter of recommendation from a Princeton faculty member.